 Relationships with other Founding Fathers

 It's well-known that when George Washington was elected the nation's first president, Alexander Hamilton was asked to serve as his Secretary of the Treasury.
 But that phrase "Secretary of the Treasury" doesn't really capture the extent of his power; as he was Washington's right-hand man - a trusted lieutenant, just as he had been in the war.
 He helped set everything from foreign policy with Britain and France, to the economic policy of the national bank.
-Even after his retirement in 1795, he continued to direct the policy of the Washington Cabinet; and even controlled the executive branch during the administration of John Adams - Washington's successor.
-(Controlled it, that is, until Adams fired all the Hamilton loyalists for refusing to take orders from him instead.)
+Even after his retirement in 1795, he continued to direct the policy of the Washington Cabinet; and even controlled the Cabinet officials of the executive branch during the administration of John Adams - Washington's successor.
+(Controlled them, that is, until Adams fired all the Hamilton loyalists for refusing to take orders from him instead.)
 I don't blame Adams one bit for wanting a Cabinet that would follow his policy rather than someone else's, but I also don't blame Hamilton for being ticked off by the firing of his men.
 Thus, Hamilton vowed revenge by fighting against Adams, even though Adams was a member of the same political party - the Federalist Party.
 Hamilton's attacks on Adams caused Adams to lose the next election, and created an electoral tie between Hamilton's two biggest enemies - Thomas Jefferson and Aaron Burr.

 John Adams